 Cllr Malpus is due to complete the check for October.

-NEIGHBOURHOOD WATCH – Nothing to report
+NEIGHBOURHOOD WATCH – Nothing to report initially, as thought subject to confidentiality – Cllr Tate to look into this further and report back at a later meeting.
+Later revisited – Cllr Tate shared an update just in, that a burglar from Sileby had just been arrested.

 TREES – Cllr Webbon has circulated photographs and comments regarding one of our trees which has been pruned by a resident.
 It was noted that the resident was in receipt of our tree policy and was informed that he could trim the tree back to his boundary.

+Cllr Malpus proposed and Cllr Nelson seconded, to send a carefully worded letter to resident indicating disappointment, Cllr Webbon and Cllr Malpus to arrange letter, all in favour.

+Cllr Cannon proposed and Cllr Webbon seconded to go and ask the resident if they did chop trees, all in favour, Cllr.
+Webbon to action.

+Cllr Webbon proposed and Cllr Malpus seconded to ask resident if they will clear and if not, to get Charlie (maintenance) to clear

+TPOs, vote taken on whether to apply for TPOs for five trees.
+4 in favour, 1 against, motion carried.

+Cllr.
+Cannon provided a community garden update, and proposed he start a committee.
+All were in favour.

 Cllr Nelson said that the tree pack which we applied for is due to arrive.
 The previous location is believed to be unsuitable and she asked if we could plant the trees at the side of the mound (by the fence).
 RESOLVED that we agree to this.